 - Board of Directors, Mecklenburg County Bar, 2021 - present

 - Mecklenburg County Bar Law and Society Committee – Member

 - Mecklenburg Country Bar Leadership Institute, Class of 2018

-- Mecklenburg County Bar Immigration & Naturalization Section – Vice Chair, 2019 to 2020
+- Mecklenburg County Bar Immigration and Naturalization Section – Vice Chair, 2019 to 2020

-- Mecklenburg County Bar Leadership Institute Committee – Member
+- Mecklenburg County Bar Leadership Institute Committee – 2019 to 2022

 - North Carolina Bar Association